 First of all, do not let your coworkers feel they are alone.
 Make sure you are on the same page and let them know that you are aware of this problem.
 Talk with them about the possibilities to take on a new challenge; or the way to stretch in a new direction.

 Seek out an opportunity inside your company.
-Think over the potential tasks, jobs and challenges for your team member within existing or alternative project or occupation?
+Think over the potential tasks, jobs, and challenges for your team member within an existing or alternative project or occupation.
 Craft an action plan to pursue them.

-Be in the use of a time tracking software or time management tools.
-They can really be helpful if you want to stay on top of your resources utilization and be more productive.
+Be in the use of time tracking software or time management tools.
+They can really be helpful if you want to stay on top of your resource utilization and be more productive.
 It all comes down to making sure that you know exactly who is doing what, and the idea here is to organize as well as plan properly.

-It doesn’t take much of a leap to conclude that employees who are better utilized feel more fulfilled, more engaged; they work more productively.
-So, take care of your employee’s and make them happy.
+It doesn’t take much of a leap to conclude that employees who are better utilized feel more fulfilled and more engaged; they work more productively.
+So, take care of your employees and make them happy.

 Implement time tracking and workload software or time management tools to help employees stay organized and focused.
 These tools can assist in resource allocation and help individuals manage their time more efficiently, reducing feelings of underutilization.

 Recognize that engaged and fulfilled employees are more productive.
 Foster a work environment that encourages creativity, innovation, and continuous learning.
 Provide opportunities for skill development and growth to keep employees engaged in their roles.

 Work underload stress can be just as detrimental to team productivity and employee well-being as work overload.
 By addressing the root causes of work underload stress, such as lack of challenge and inconsistent attention, and implementing strategies like effective communication, seeking new challenges, and utilizing time management tools, you can create a more engaged and motivated workforce.
 Ultimately, happier and more fulfilled employees that hasjob satisfaction contribute to increased productivity and a healthier work environment.